Episode 282

 At that moment, Lauren didn't see her sister, she saw her mother.

-Jennifer had become the splitting image of her mother so her actions didn't that day that day and that evening didn't surprise you because you had
+Jennifer had become the splitting image of her mother.
+So her actions didn't that day, that day in any good surprise because you had made your mom any acted similar to that.

-Because my mom used to say, I remember her telling me, Jenny telling me one time that she, my mom pulled over the car right over on Romeo Plank near Speedway.
+because my mom used to say i'm i remember her telling me jenny telling me one time that she my mom pulled over the car right over on our wheel plank near speedway

-And and she said I'm gonna drown us in our in my pit you know and she pulled she pulled her pants down and she was gonna drown herself in the pit there my mom was multiple suicide attempts you know what I'm saying not in front of me but Jenny said you guys are lucky you never had it as bad as we did she I guess she chased Lizzie around the backyard with a butcher knife one time and like all this stuff I don't know I don't remember too young I guess like all right shut it out I have no idea but
+and she said i'm going to drown us in our in my pit you know and she pulled she pulled her pants down and she was going to drown herself in the pit there my mom was multiple suicide attempts you know what i'm saying not in front of me but jenny said you guys are lucky you never had it as bad as we did.

-Keith Richards and when we lost our house, how Keith Richards was going to buy it and she was going to get married to him.
+she would tell me stuff about make uh Keith Richards and when we lost our house, how Keith Richards was gonna buy it, and she was gonna get married to him.

-She told me about this guy who was like a healer and like, you know, like she worked.
+She told me about this guy who was like a healer, and like, you know, like she worked, he

-When my grandma was sick of paying for it.
+when my grandma was sick of paying for it.
+When did your uh

 That was your natural father?

-I thought she said the other day that he was still in prison.
+Oh, I'm sorry.
+I thought you said the other day that he was still in prison.

 I wish.

-He lives three condos away from my husband's mom, my mother and mom.
+He lives three gondols away from my husband's mom.
+I'm a little bit more.

 Let's rewind back to when Jennifer became paranoid that the two people who helped clean up her trailer were going to call CPS and turn her in.

-She said, I mean, all she was, she talked, I guess, briefly to this Jessica girl about how she she liked Dean Coombs books and stuff like that.
+She said, I mean, all she was, she talked, I guess, briefly to Miss Jessica Curl about how she liked Dean Coop's books and stuff like that.

-Different kinds of like hordes and suspense and stuff like that.
+Different kinds of hordes and suspense and stuff like that.

 And she said that

-She didn't she wishes she didn't say that because she probably those girls probably think or that guy that girl probably thinks that that she's not for liking those kinds of books.
+that girl probably thinks that she's nuts for liking those kinds of books.

-I mean, that's, I don't know if I mean anything, but she just said, she's like, tell them that, you know, I just like to read those kinds of books, you know, they interest me, blah, blah, blah.
+I mean, that's, I don't know if that means anything, but she just said, she's like, tell them that, you know, I just like to read those kinds of books, you know, they interest me, blah, blah, blah.

 to me that she's starting not to remember, but starting to understand why she was drinking, why she would have had a drinking problem.